GabrieleGiuseppini/Floating-Sandbox/README.md

 If you want, you can also apply a higher-resolution image to be used as a more realistic texture for the object.
 Once you load your object, watch it float and explore how it behaves under stress!

+For the physics in the simulation I'm trying to shy away from "tricks" that exist solely for the purposes of eye-candy; every bit is grounded as close as possible into real physics, and the material system has been put together using physical attributes of real-world materials.

 The game currently comes with a few example objects - mostly ships - and I'm always busy making new ships and objects.
 Anyone is encouraged to make their own objects, and if you'd like them to be included in the game, just get in touch with me - you'll get proper recognition in the About dialog, of course.

 The original idea for the game is from Luke Wren, who wrote a Sinking Ship Simulator to simulate sinking ships.
 I have adopted his idea, completely reimplemented his simulator, and revamped its feature set; at this moment it is really a generic physics simulator that can be used to simulate just about any floating rigid body under stress.